 The following holidays in Egypt are celebrated across the country, where government offices and ministries are closed.

-Egypt is celebrating on July 23 of the Egyptian revolution of 1952 against King Farouk and it was the main reason for ending kingdom of Egypt.
+Egypt is celebrating on July 23 of the Egyptian revolution of 1952 against King Farouk and it was the main reason for the ending of the kingdom of Egypt.

-Sinai Liberation Day marks the final withdrawal of all Israeli military forces from the Sinai Peninsula during the rule of President “Mohamed Anwar Sadat” in 1982, a holiday in Egypt.
+Sinai liberation day marks the final withdrawal of all Israeli military forces from the Sinai Peninsula when Egypt recovered the land of Sinai and the withdrawal of the last Israeli soldier from the city of Taba in 1988

 Egypt celebrates its first military victory in the October War, which leads to the liberation of Sinai from the occupation, also during the rule of President “Mohamed Anwar Sadat“.